collective/collective.webrichtlijnen/README.txt

 Installation
 ------------
-See docs/INSTALL.txt, collective.webrichtlijnen depends on Plone.Tableless.
+See docs/INSTALL.txt for a comprehensive explanation.
 Prefered method for installing this theme is using buildout.

+* Add ``collective.webrichtlijnen`` to the list of eggs to install, e.g.:

+    [buildout]
+    ...
+    eggs =
+        ...
+        Products.PloneTableless
+        collective.webrichtlijnen

+    zcml =
+        ...
+        Products.PloneTableless
+        collective.webrichtlijnen

+* Pin down the correct version for Plone 3

+    [versions]
+    collective.webrichtlijnen = 1.0.1 # only for Plone 3

 Why aim at these Dutch web guidelines and not the W3C standard?
 ---------------------------------------------------------------